 FYI: For those thinking about day-trips to Lapland in December, we definitely recommend Canterbury-Travel.

-In other words, you can fly in, just in time to join in the 5-day or 7-day safari!
+In other words, in both periods, you can fly in, just in time to join in the 5-day or 7-day safari!

 The closest larger commercial airport to us in Finland is Kittilä, with Rovaniemi slightly further away.
 Onward land connections from both Kittilä and Rovaniemi are easy, year-round.